MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues.md

 ms.reviewer:
 ---

-# Known issues for Azure Kubernetes Service on Azure Stack HCI
+# Common issues when using Azure Kubernetes Service on Azure Stack HCI
-This article describes known issues with Azure Kubernetes Service on Azure Stack HCI.
-You can also review some [known issues for Windows Admin Center](known-issues-windows-admin-center.md) and [installation known issues and errors](troubleshoot-installation.md).
+This article describes some common known issues with Azure Kubernetes Service on Azure Stack HCI.
+You can also review [known issues with Windows Admin Center](known-issues-windows-admin-center.md) and [installation issues and errors](known-issues-installation.md).

 ## When running Get-AksHciCluster, a _release version not found_ error occurs
 When running [Get-AksHciCluster](./reference/ps/get-akshcicluster.md) to verify the status of an AKS on Azure Stack HCI installation in Windows Admin Center, the output shows an error: _A release with version 1.0.3.10818 was NOT FOUND_.
 However, when running [Get-AksHciVersion](./reference/ps/get-akshciversion.md), it showed the same version was installed.
 This error indicates that the build is expired.
 To resolve this issue, run `Uninstall-AksHci`, and then run a new AKS on Azure Stack HCI build.